tjcreedy/mitocorrect/README.md

 ### Annotating mitogenomes
 Mitocorrect works on mitochondrial genomes that are already annotated.
 If you have unannotated mitogenomes, you can annotate them by using one of the many annotation tools out there.
-For small quantities of mitogenomes, the [http://mitos2.bioinf.uni-leipzig.de/index.py](MITOS WebServer) is pretty good.
-For larger quantities, you could use [https://github.com/linzhi2013/MitoZ/](MitoZ).
+For small quantities of mitogenomes, the [MITOS WebServer](http://mitos2.bioinf.uni-leipzig.de/index.py) is pretty good.
+For larger quantities, you could use [MitoZ](https://github.com/linzhi2013/MitoZ/).

-The annotated mitogenomes must be in [https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html](genbank format).
+The annotated mitogenomes must be in
+[genbank format](https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html).
 Mitocorrect can take as input any number of genbank files, so your sequences can be in one or many files.
 Note that the genbank files are read using biopython so the format must conform to the biopython expectations.
 In some cases, it seems MitoZ omits the Division code and so does not form the LOCUS line